inbo/n2khab-monitoring/git_workflow.md

 ### Force-pushing

-If however the involved commits have been pushed already, only situation A is really essential and always justify force-pushing.
+If however the involved commits have been pushed already, only situation A is really essential and always justifies force-pushing.

 For reasons B and C, it depends on the impact you will cause for co-workers.
 Also, B is more relevant than C, as a bad message causes confusion or misunderstanding.